 Set a price range.
 Determining a price range before you shop will make the process easier, and you can avoid higher-than-attainable expectations.
 The most important thing is finding a vehicle that’s safe.
 If you find an older vehicle that has a lot of miles and maybe even a few dents but is otherwise safe, it could be the right first vehicle for your teenager.
 You will also want to discuss how the vehicle is going to be paid for, such as how much of the purchase amount or loan payment is your child’s responsibility and how much is yours.
 Perhaps your child has been saving for this purchase for a while, and you can offer to match that amount.
 Or, perhaps you can co-sign on a loan or assist with loan payments.
 No matter what you decide, be sure to have a good idea of your plan of action before you shop.

 We hope we’ve given you some easy and actionable steps to follow as you prepare to take your teen car-shopping.
-Another way we can help: Check out our summer auto loan promotion, where you can get 1%ꭝ off auto loan rates, with 90 days until your first payment and no early payment penalties.
-Also, be sure to read part 2 of this blog, featuring pointers for car shopping with your teen.
+Be sure to read part 2 of this blog, featuring pointers for car shopping with your teen.

 Looking for tips on buying a pre-owned car?
 Check out our handy guide.